camillepena/Pewlett-Hackard-Analysis/README.md

 ## Summary![mentor_titles](https://user-images.githubusercontent.com/97993428/163570222-15603d04-b812-4fc6-b8ed-b4ad550bf010.png)

 No, there are not enough employees to mentor the incoming employees.
 In all titles, there are less than 1% of mentors available to mentor.
 Unless, Pewlett Hackard broadens their requirements its hard to see how they will even begin to make a difference in the outflow of employees vs the inflow of qualified employees especially at senior levels.
+Unless Pewlett Hackard expands the boundaries of their mentor program requirements or they structure a completely new set of boudaries to better serve their upcoming exodus.